The Freedom Experiment • How I'm Traveling Every Country in the World (Part 2/3)

 At the beginning of the next year, I noticed that September 2015 would be the 10th anniversary of my first around-the-world trip back in 2005.
 I thought, "How poetic would it be to do another one, on the exact anniversary date a decade later?"
 Until this point, my travels were gradual and organic, they happened as they happened.
 It wasn't until I met up with a bestie's cousin in Seattle and her jaw dropped when she heard that I'd been to 40+ countries, that I realized, "Wow, this is not nothing."
 To me, it was so gradual that it was no big deal, but I truly saw for the first time how big a deal it was.

 A relationship completion was the liberating catalyst I needed to jet set off on my Exquisite Freedom Tour: 16 countries in 16 weeks to find my new home base, now that I could live anywhere.
 Remember, my 5 year stay in Vancouver was only supposed to be for 3 months.
-I owned a condo by the beach, I made a ton of residual income, I properly adulted.
+I owned a condo by the beach, I made a ton of passive income, I properly adulted.
 It's time to go, it's time to go be free and happy and joyful!

 I planned this trip down to every microscopic detail.
 I had my virtual assistant research and enter into TripCase every terminal number, so I knew if I had to walk or run between flights, the foreign characters on bus windows from airport to Airbnb, every last detail.
 The trip without a hitch.
 I traveled from Japan, country no. 44, to South Korea, The Philippines, Indonesia, Myanmar, Thailand (where I'd meet up with my Thai friend from Singaporean semester break 11 years ago), United Arab Emirates, Jordan, Turkey, Croatia, Montenegro, Bosnia, Switzerland, Liechtenstein, Portugal, Morocco, Spain, country no. 59, followed by trips to visit friends in NYC, Philadelphia, Minneapolis.